PaxGunner/DBDLobby-SilentHill/README.md

 - added missing light & flickering light on the Silent Hill sign
 - improved Barbed Wire material

+V1.2 UPDATE:

+- improved lighting (most noticeable on Low settings / r.ShadowQuality set to 0).
+The lighting is now EXACTLY 1:1 as in 4.1.2

 In a future update I hope to add:

 - Silent Hill Menu Music